nrfconnect/sdk-nrf/applications/nrf_desktop/doc/main.rst

 Module events
 *************

-The module does not register itself as an :ref:`event_manager` listener.
+The module does not register itself as an :ref:`app_evt_mgr` listener.
 The module only submits the ``module_state_event`` to inform the other modules that they can continue the application startup.

 +-------------------+---------------+-------------+------------------------+---------------------------------------------+